guildai/guild.ai/pages/guildfile.md

 Guild files are named `guild.yml` and are located in project directories.
 They provide information about your project.

-- Scripts to generate experiments
+- Scripts used to generate experiments
 - User input parameters
 - Generated metrics
 - Script source code